Victim Services Program

 For more information:

-As well as assisting you with exercising the above-listed rights, the Victim Services Program can also provide you with additional services:
+In addition to assisting victims with exercising these rights, the Victim Services Program also provides the following services:

-- Referrals (including emergency referrals) to other service providing agencies in the community that provide counseling, or food, clothing, shelter or medical care.
+- Referrals (including emergency referrals) to other service providing agencies in the community, such as organizations that provide counseling, food, clothing, shelter or medical care

 Special Services for Child Victims: